Bed of Flowers and Love

 Metal Rod, Sheet Metal, Upholstery, Plants, Flower Printed Cotton

-This project came from the feeling of wanting love but wanting to be alone.
+This is the final piece of my degree project.
+This project came from the feeling of wanting love from others but also wanting to be alone.
 Two things that seemingly contradict each other.
 I wanted to make a space where these feelings can exist together.
 This conversation can very easily veer into cheesy ideas of self-love and blog posts saying you should take yourself out to dinner and while there is validity in this, I believe it extends further.
 It is being confused with what you want and attempting to find a place in between.
 To want love from another or to be with yourself.
 Whether or not to seek out flowers or to grow them on your own.

 For this piece I had to tend my flowers.
 I’ve struggled with taking care of plants in the past.
 I neglect them, leave them thirsty, and don’t give them a lot of sun.
 I realize I also do this with myself.
 I had to take care of the flowers I had as well as gather petals and blooms for my fabric.
 I believe having both of these actions in my process felt as a further incorporating the joy from seeking and gathering love, into a place of solitary tending of love.
 For this project I realized that to change my practice, I had to change the way I go through the world.
 I found moments of joy in welding large curves, hammering flower petals into fabric, and cranking the sheet metal roller.
 I felt like I was making something that would love me back.